hh-programming-2/programming-2/README.md

 ## 📥 Submitting exercises

 The course has weekly exercises which need to be submitted before the deadline.
 Exercises will be submitted to GitHub.
-Don't hesitate to ask for help with the exercises during the lessons or in Teams from the teacher or your fellow students.
+Don't hesitate to ask for help with the exercises during the lessons from the teacher or your fellow students.

 ## 📊 Assesment